aerogo/aero/docs/Configuration.md

 ## push

-Specifies resources that you want to be HTTP/2 pushed on first load:
+Specifies resources that you want to be HTTP/2 pushed on `ctx.HTML` responses:

 ```json
 {